Professor Mark Maslin

 Fax: +44 (0)20 7679 0565

 Mark Maslin FRGS, FRSA is a Professor of Climatology at University College London.
-He is a Royal Society Industrial Fellowship and Executive Director of Rezatec Ltd. He is science advisor to the Global Cool Foundation, Climatecom Strategies, Steria, Permian Ltd, and Carbon Sense Ltd. He is a trustee of the charity TippingPoint and a member of Cheltenham Science Festival Advisory Committee.
-Maslin is a leading scientist with particular expertise in past global and regional climatic change and has publish over 115 papers in journals such as Science, Nature, and Geology.
-He has been awarded grants of over £32 million (including 24 from NERC, 2 from EPSRC, 2 from DIFD, 1 from DECC, 2 from Carbon Trust and 3 from Technology Strategy Board).
+He is a Royal Society Industrial Fellowship, Executive Director of Rezatec Ltd and Director of The London NERC Doctoral Training Partnership.
+He is science advisor to the Global Cool Foundation, Climatecom Strategies, Steria, and Carbon Sense Ltd. He is a trustee of the charity TippingPoint and a member of Cheltenham Science Festival Advisory Committee.
+Maslin is a leading scientist with particular expertise in past global and regional climatic change and has publish over 120 papers in journals such as Science, Nature, and The Lancet.
+He has been PI or Co-I on grants worth over £43 million (including 25 NERC, 2 EPSRC, 2 DIFD, 2 Carbon Trust, 2 ESA, 3 Technology Strategy Board, Royal Society and DECC).
 His areas of scientific expertise include causes of past and future global climate change and its effects on the global carbon cycle, biodiversity, rainforests and human evolution.
 He also works on monitoring land carbon sinks using remote sensing and ecological models and international and national climate change policies.

-Professor Maslin has presented over 45 public talks over the last three years including UK Space conference, Oxford, Cambridge, Leeds, RGS, Tate Modern, Royal Society of Medicine, British Museum, Natural History Museum, CLG, Freshfields, Goldman Sachs and the Norwegian Government.
-He has supervised 10 Research fellows, 10 PhD students and 19 MSc students.
+Professor Maslin has presented over 45 public talks over the last three years including UK Space conference, Oxford, Cambridge, RGS, Tate Modern, Royal Society of Medicine, Fink Club, Frontline Club, British Museum, Natural History Museum, Goldman Sachs, the Norwegian Government, UNFCCC COP and the WTO.
+He has supervised 10 Research fellows, 14 PhD students and over 20 MSc students.
 He has also have written 8 popular books, over 30 popular articles (e.g., for New Scientist, The Times, Independent and Guardian), appeared on radio and television (including Timeteam, Newsnight, Dispatches, Horizon, The Today Programme, Material World, BBC News, Channel 5 News, and Sky News.
-His latest popular book is the high successful Oxford University Press “Global Warming: A Very Short Introduction” the second edition was published in 2009 and has sold over 40,000 copies.
-Maslin was also a co-author of the recent Lancet report ‘Managing the health effects of climate change’ and a DIFD Report on Population, Climate Change and the Millennium Development Goals.
+His popular book “Global Warming: A Very Short Introduction” by Oxford University Press has sold over 40,000 copies.
+He has subsequently published another title “Climate: A Very Short Introduction” in the same series.
+Maslin was also a co-author of the seminal Lancet report ‘Managing the health effects of climate change’ and the Lancet review paper on the health links between Population, Development and Climate Change.
 He was included in Who’s Who for the first time in 2009 and was granted a Royal Society Wolfson Research Merit Award for the study of early human evolution in East Africa in 2011.

 , 1989 - March 1993